tomkalervo/tomkalervo.github.io/_posts/2024-04-04-Be-Careful-With-Mutables.markdown

         self.items.append(item)
 {% endhighlight %}

-I set the default value of items to be an empty list.
+To account for the possibility that the class is instantiated before the list of items is known, I want to set a default value of items to be an empty list.
+This is good practice as it provides some documentation on what the class expects as parameters.
 Now, let's create two instances of Example and add items to each instance:

 {% highlight python %}
 # Create instance 1